AppDaemon/appdaemon/docs/APPGUIDE.rst

 ``random_start`` must always be numerically lower than ``random_end``, they can be negative to denote a random offset before and event, or positive to denote a random offset after an event.
-The event would be a an absolute or relative time or sunrise/sunset depending on whcih scheduler call you use and these values affect the base time by the spcified amount.
+The event would be an absolute or relative time or sunrise/sunset depending on which scheduler call you use, and these values affect the base time by the specified amount.
 If not specified, they will default to ``0``.

 For example: